Maheer96/BaseScript/content/JavaScript/A Beginner's Guide/01 - Basics.md

 #### Global Scope

-Any variable defined outside of a function or block is in a global scope, meaning it can be accessed from any point in the program.
+Any variable defined outside of a function or block is in the global scope, meaning it can be accessed from any point in the program.
+Note that you may not understand some of the concepts here, but you should understand the core of the concepts.

 > [!example2] Global Scope Example
 >